MagicQuill: An Intelligent Interactive Image Editing System: Experiment

 The evaluation results are presented in Tab.~\ref{tab:predict}, illustrating that our model achieves the highest prediction accuracy among all tested MLLMs.
 This superior performance indicates that our Painting Assistor more accurately captures and predicts the semantic meanings of user drawings.

-To further qualitatively evaluate the Painting Assistor, we conducted a user study with $30$ participants who freely edited images using our system.
+To qualitatively evaluate the Painting Assistor, we conducted a user study with $30$ participants who freely edited images using our system.
 Participants rated the Painting Assistor on a $5$-point scale for prediction accuracy ($1$: very poor, $5$: excellent) and efficiency facilitation ($1$: significantly reduced, $5$: significantly enhanced).
 As shown in Fig.~\ref{fig:user_study_mllm}, $86.67\%$ of users rated prediction accuracy at least $4$, validating the ability of our fine-tuned MLLM to interpret user intentions.
 Similarly, $90\%$ rated efficiency facilitation $4$ or above, confirming that Draw\&Guess effectively streamlines the editing process by reducing manual prompt inputs.
 The average scores for accuracy and efficiency were $4.07$ and $4.37$.
+We further provide a quantitative analysis with 10 users performing 10 edits, showing an average time savings of 24.92\% on iPad per edit and 19.58\% on PC per edit, as in the Tab.~\ref{tab:editing_time}.